Sabahatghias/Regression-Model-Evaluation/README.md

-# 📘 1.
+🔹 1.
 Model Evaluation Metrics for Regression
-📌 Objective:
-Predict the mean altitude of coffee beans based on their features using regression techniques.

-📂 Project Includes:

-Dataset Description: Features of coffee beans from various countries.

-Goal: Predict numerical target (mean altitude).

-🔧 Methods & Tools Used:

-Libraries: scikit-learn, pandas, numpy, matplotlib

-Model: LinearRegression

-Evaluation Metrics:
+This notebook demonstrates the use of multiple regression evaluation metrics to assess model performance on a dataset predicting mean altitude of coffee beans.
+It includes preprocessing, model training using LinearRegression, and evaluation using metrics such as:

 Mean Squared Error (MSE)